vaishali8531/American-Put-Pricing-using-Machine-Learning/README.md

-#  DeepQuant Summer of Code – Quantitative Finance & Option Pricing
+#  DeepQuant Summer of Code – American-Put-Pricing-using-Machine-Learning

 This repository contains my work completed during the **DeepQuant Summer of Code (SoC)**, where I explored quantitative finance, option pricing models, and machine learning techniques for pricing financial derivatives.